 A concession card to get cheaper medicines and some discounts for foster children in your care.

 You may be eligible for a Foster Child Health Care Card if you are a foster carer, or caring for someone else's child.
 You do not need to be a formal foster carer to be eligible.
-Anyone, such as a grandparent, sibling or aunt, who is caring for a child that is not their natural or adopted child, is an informal foster carer and may be eligible.
+Anyone, such as a grandparent, sibling or aunt, may be eligible if they care for a child that is not their natural or adopted child.

 The card is:

 - not subject to an income or assets test

 - issued in the name of the child in your care